 Possible Pentagon actions and legal questions

-Gertz noted the two threats are somewhat contradictory: the Department is simultaneously suggesting Anthropic is too risky to remain in systems while also implying the company is so essential it might need to be compelled to stay.
-If the Pentagon merely cancels the contract, the dispute might end there.
-But if the Department tries to force guardrail removal or imposes a sweeping supply-chain-risk designation, Anthropic would likely fight back legally.
+Geoffrey Gertz, a senior fellow at the Center for a New American Security, noted a tension in the department’s posture: officials are both saying Anthropic is too risky to remain in the supply chain while also implying the company may be so indispensable they might need to compel it to comply.
+If the department simply cancels the contract, the dispute could end there.
+But attempts to force guardrail removal or impose a sweeping supply-chain designation would probably provoke litigation.

 Wider implications